-Beginning in the Fall 2016 semester, all students, as part of our CACREP assessment and continuous improvement plan, are required to obtain the LiveText software in order to submit summative assignments for each content and clinical course.
-Instructions for obtaining the software include:
+All students, as part of our CACREP assessment and continuous improvement plan, are required to obtain a LiveText account in order to submit summative assignments for each content and clinical course.
+Instructions for obtaining this account include:

 - 1. From www.livetext.com, click on the Register link in the upper right corner. - 2.
 Under Purchase Membership, click the Purchase button. - 3.
-Enter your personal information into the required fields (students should use their IUP email for both school and personal; their school ID is their Banner ID) and click the Continue button. - 4.
-Select your membership package from the dropdown menu.
+Enter your personal information into the required fields (students should use their IUP email for both school and personal; their school ID is their Banner ID) and click the Continue button.

+- 4. Select your membership package from the dropdown menu.
 The students will purchase the Field Experience Edition.
 Then, click the checkbox indicating you've read and agree to the terms of service.
 Finally, click the Continue button. - 5.
 Enter your billing information and click the Continue button. - 6.
 After successfully completing the registration process, LiveText will display the Congratulations page.
 This page will display your username and the option to click to reveal your password.